JodyMurray/PetFriends/README.md

 ### **Future Implementations**
+Future plans for this project include:

 - Add more fields for a user to add to their profile.
-Such as location, age and/or email address and other social medias.
+Such as location, age, and/or email address and other social media platforms.
-- Add a meow/bark feature, similar to "poke" on facebook, as an alert or notification.
+- Add a meow/bark feature, similar to "poke" on Facebook, as an alert or notification.
 - Add votes and downvotes count to profile stats.
-- Add feature to allow users to see who voted for their posts.
+- Add a feature to allow users to see who voted for their posts.
 - Allow users to delete their profile.

 ### **Components**
 * Asset.js - component for the spinner seen while the page is loading, used in PostFeed.js, PostsFeed.js, PopularProfiles.js & ProfilePage.js files.

-* Avatar.js - component used for displaying of the profile image.
-Used in NavBar.js, Post.js, Profile.js, ProfilePage.js, Reply.js, ReplyCreateForm.js files.
+* Avatar.js - component used for displaying the profile image.
+Used in NavBar.js, Post.js, Profile.js, ProfilePage.js, Reply.js, and ReplyCreateForm.js files.

-* MoreDropdown.js - component used for the functionality and display of the icons to edit/delete posts, comments and profiles.
+* MoreDropdown.js - component used for the functionality and display of the icons to edit/delete posts, comments, and profiles.
 Only shown to the owner of such posts and their profiles.

 * NavBar.js - component used for the display of the NavBar, added into the main app.js file to display at the top of the page.